-Schedule of Working Howrs.-(a) Watchmen: Fifty-six (56) hours in any one week, but not more than six (6) days in any seven (7) day period; or fifty-six (56) hours in any one week but not more than eight (8) hours in any one day.
+(a) Watchmen: Fifty-six (56) hours in any one week, but not more than six (6) days in any seven (7) day period; or fifty-six (56) hours in any one week but not more than eight (8) hours in any one day.

-(b) Chauffeurs, truck drivers, and their helpers: One hundred eighty (180) hours in any period of four (4) consecutive weeks, provided, however, that time worked in excess of nine (9) hours in any one day or forty-five (45) hours in any one week shall be paid for at not less than time and one third.
+(b) Chauffeurs, truckdrivers, and their helpers: One hundred eighty (180) hours in any period of four (4) consecutive weeks, provided, however, that time worked in excess of nine (9) hours in any one day or forty-five (45) hours in any one week shall be paid for as not less than time and one-third.

-(c) Engineers, firemen, electricians, filter plant employees, electric and hydroelectric operators: One hundred sixty-eight (168) hours in any period of four (4) consecutive weeks, provided, however, that time worked in excess of nine (9) hours in any one day or forty-five (45) hours in any one week shall be paid for at not less than time and one third.
+(c) Engineers, firemen, electricians, filter plant employees, electric and hydro-electric operators: One hundred sixty-eight (168) hours in any period of four (4) consecutive weeks, provided, however, that time worked in excess of nine (9) hours in any one day or forty-five (45) hours in any one week shall be paid for as not less than time and one-third.

-(d) All other laborers, mechanical workers or artisans employed in any plant, mill, or factory, or on work connected with the operation of such plant, mill, or factory: Eight (8) hours in any one day and forty (40) hours in any one week, provided, however, that these maximum limits may be exceeded for any reason at any time provided that all time worked in excess of the maximums prescribed shall be paid for as not less than time and one third, and provided, further, that no employee shall be required or permitted to work in excess of ten (10) hours in any one day or forty-eight (48) hours in any one week.
+(d) All other laborers, mechanical workers or artisans employed in any plant, mill or factory or on work connected with the operation of such plant, mill or factory: Eight (8) hours in any day and forty (40) hours in any one week, provided, however, that these maximum limits may be exceeded for any reason at any time provided that all time worked in excess of the maximum prescribed shall be paid for as not less than time and one-third, and provided, further, that no employee shall be required or permitted to work in excess of forty-eight (48) hours in any one week.

-(e) Employees regularly engaged in a managerial or executive capacity, and their personal secretaries, foremen, and supervisors, receiving thirty-five (\$35.00) dollars or more per week, and outside salesmen: No limitation.
+(e) Employees regularly engaged in a managerial or executive capacity and their personal secretaries, foremen and supervisors, receiving thirty-five (\$35.00) dollars or more per week, and outside salesmen: No limitation.